 Overview

-These experiments are conducted under Erdős AI Lab as part of an ongoing program in mechanistic interpretability.
+These experiments are an independent, ongoing program of mechanistic interpretability research.
 The goal is to look inside trained transformer language models - not just measure their outputs - and recover the internal computations they actually perform.

 Current threads include sparse autoencoder (SAE) feature extraction across layers, attention-circuit analysis on small/medium models, and feature-attribution probes that connect specific behaviors back to identifiable internal structure.